Timothy syndrome: Pathophysiology

 Timothy syndrome has an autosomal-dominant pattern of inheritance.

 There are two recognized types of Timothy syndrome, classical (type-1) and a second type (type-2).
-They are both caused by mutations in CACNA1C, the gene encoding the calcium channel Ca_{v}1.2 α subunit.
-Timothy syndrome mutations in CACNA1C cause delayed channel closing, also known as voltage-dependent inactivation, thus increased cellular excitability.
+They are both caused by genetic variants in CACNA1C, the gene encoding the calcium channel Ca_{v}1.2 α subunit.
+Timothy syndrome genetic variants in CACNA1C cause delayed channel closing, also known as voltage-dependent inactivation, thus increased cellular excitability.

-Both types of Timothy syndromes are caused by mutations in CACNA1C.
-These mutations are in exon 8 (type 2) and exon 8a (classical form, type 1).
+Both types of Timothy syndromes are caused by genetic variants in CACNA1C.
+These genetic variants are in exon 8 (type 2) and exon 8A (classical form, type 1).
 Exons 8 and 8A are mutually exclusive exons.
-Exon 8a is highly expressed in the heart, brain, gastrointestinal system, lungs, immune system, and smooth muscle.
-Exon 8 is also expressed in these regions and its level is roughly five-fold higher than exon 8a expression.
+Exon 8A is highly expressed in the heart, brain, gastrointestinal system, lungs, immune system, and smooth muscle.
+Exon 8 is also expressed in these regions and its level is roughly five-fold higher than exon 8A expression.

-One mutation is found in patients with classical Timothy syndrome, G406R, located just past the sixth membrane-spanning segment of domain 1 (D1S6).
+One genetic variant is found in patients with classical Timothy syndrome, p.G406R, located just past the sixth membrane-spanning segment of domain 1 (D1S6).
 The conserved glycine at this position seems to be vital for proper voltage-dependent inactivation, as the mutant is lacking in this respect.
-Timothy syndrome type 2 mutations are similar, being the identical G406R mutation in the other splice form.
-A second mutation resulting in G402S, located a few amino acids upstream, was originally also given the name of type 2, but it is now recognized as a variant that causes non-syndromic LQT8.
-The effect of the G406R mutations on channel function is identical in the two forms of Timothy syndrome.
+Timothy syndrome type 2 genetic variants are similar, being the identical p.G406R genetic variant in the other splice form.
+A second genetic variant resulting in p.G402S, located a few amino acids upstream, was originally also given the name of type 2, but it is now recognized as a variant that causes non-syndromic LQT8.
+The effect of the p.G406R genetic variant on channel function is identical in the two forms of Timothy syndrome.
 The lack of proper voltage-dependent inactivation in these mutants causes prolonged inward current and depolarization during cardiac action potentials.
 This leads to long QT syndrome and resultant arrhythmia.
-Because exon 8 has greater expression in the heart versus exon 8a, patients with Timothy syndrome type 2 have worsened cardiac defects compared to those with the classical form.
+Because exon 8 has greater expression in the heart versus exon 8A, patients with Timothy syndrome type 2 have worsened cardiac defects compared to those with the classical form.

-A pig model of the disease, carrying the same mutation as the one found in patients, allowed to identify that the calcium overload state leads the development of a substrate for functional reentry characterised by slowing of cardiac impulse propagation.
+A pig model of the disease, carrying the same genetic variant as the one found in patients, allowed to identify that the calcium overload state leads the development of a substrate for functional reentry characterised by slowing of cardiac impulse propagation.
 Single cell studies identified that CaMKII autophosphorylation reduced the peak sodium current, thus causing the slowing of conduction.